This page is under construction (June 2026)

 Pear Wood

-Pear Wood, off Wood Lane in Stanmore, was the District campsite for many years.
-One former Scout who regularly camped there recalls ‘facilities were few – there was a standpipe on the border of the Scout and Guide fields, and a small hut with no electricity, gas or water laid on.
+Back to Pear Wood – one former Scout who regularly camped there recalls ‘facilities were few – there was a standpipe on the border of the Scout and Guide fields, and a small hut with no electricity, gas or water laid on.
 Latrines had to be dug.
 But despite it being only a short distance from the A41 it was wonderfully isolated and you could be a hundred miles away from Edgware.’
+Before water was supplied in 1960, campers had a long haul to and from Wood Farm for water.
+Volunteers laid 800 feet of pipe, dug with picks and shovels.
+In 1962/3 the Charles Marmoy Memorial Hut was erected, in memory of their former GSM who died in x.

 The site was the location for the annual camping competition, with Scouts competing for the Harrow Flag – named after it was presented to the District when they broke away from the Harrow administration in 1930.